Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Introduction

 \section{Introduction}

+The recent computer science revolutions of the Internet and mobile computing led to the launching of highly impactful and innovative one-sided and two-sided matching markets, such as online advertisement platforms (Google Ads), vacation rentals (Airbnb, VRBO), ride-hailing (Uber, Lyft), food delivery (Uber Eats, Postmates, GrubHub, Doordash, Instacart), freelancing and employment services (Taskrabbit, Upwork, Fiverr, LinkedIn), on-demand beauty services (Glamsquad, PRIV), and online dating services (Match.com, OkCupid).
+In turn, they led to a major revival of the area of matching-based market design, much of which is expounded in the upcoming book \cite{Echenique2023online}; see also \citep{Simons, va.talk, bimpikis2019spatial, shi2022optimal}.
+It is safe to assume that innovations will keep coming in the future and that new models and efficient mechanisms, with good properties, will be needed in the future.

-Within the area of matching-based market design, the most prominent solution that uses cardinal utilities\footnote{For a brief comparison of cardinal and ordinal utilities for matching markets, see Section \ref{sec.related}.} is the Hylland-Zeckhauser (HZ) mechanism \cite{hylland}.
-It is based on creating parity between demand and supply, i.e., it uses the power of a pricing mechanism, which gives it attractive properties: the allocations produced satisfy Pareto optimality and envy-freeness \cite{hylland} and the mechanism is incentive compatible in the large \cite{He2018pseudo}.
+Within the area of matching-based market design, the most prominent solution that uses cardinal utilities is the Hylland-Zeckhauser (HZ) mechanism \citep{hylland} for a one-sided matching markets under linear utilities.
+(For a brief comparison of cardinal and ordinal utilities for matching markets, see Section \ref{sec.related}.)
+HZ is based on creating parity between demand and supply, i.e., it uses the power of a pricing mechanism, which gives it attractive properties: the allocations produced satisfy Pareto optimality and envy-freeness \citep{hylland} and the mechanism is incentive compatible in the large \citep{He2018pseudo}.

 A serious drawback of HZ, from the viewpoint of practical applicability, is lack of computational efficiency: the recent papers \cite{VY-HZ} and \cite{HZ-hardness} show that the problem of computing even an approximate equilibrium is PPAD-complete.
-More precisely, \cite{VY-HZ} showed membership in PPAD and remarked that it will not be surprising if intractability sets in even for the highly special case in which utilities of agents come from a trivalued set, say $\{0, \frac{1}{2}, 1\}$; for bivalued sets, they gave an efficient algorithm.
-Next, \cite{HZ-hardness} showed PPAD-hardness even for the case that utilities of agents come from a four-valued set; the trivalued case is open.
+More precisely, \cite{VY-HZ} showed membership in PPAD and remarked that it will not be surprising if intractability sets in even for the highly special case in which utilities of agents come from a tri-valued set, say $\{0, \frac{1}{2}, 1\}$; for bi-valued sets, they gave an efficient algorithm.
+Next, \cite{HZ-hardness} showed PPAD-hardness even for the case that utilities of agents come from a four-valued set; the tri-valued case is open.

-The second issue addressed by this paper is a deficiency of the area of matching-based market design itself, namely the extreme paucity of models that use cardinal utilities.
-This stands in sharp contrast with general equilibrium theory, which has defined and extensively studied several fundamental market models to address a number of specialized and realistic situations.
-HZ can be seen as corresponding to the most elementary model in that theory, namely the linear Fisher model.
-A model corresponding to the linear Arrow-Debreu market model was also studied by Hylland and Zeckhauser \cite{hylland}; however, they ended their investigation on finding instances that do not admit an equilibrium.
-Considering these difficulties, studying further generalizations made little sense.
-In particular, we are not aware of any two-sided matching market models that use cardinal utilities.